devhliu/dcmCheck/docs/latest/deployment/recipes/nginx--image-archive.md

 - All web requests are routed through `nginx` on our `OpenResty` image
 - `/pacs` is a reverse proxy for `orthanc`'s `DICOM Web` endpoints
 - `/pacs-admin` is a reverse proxy for `orthanc`'s Web Admin
-- All static resources for DCMCloud Viewer are served up by `nginx` when a matching route for that resource is requested
+- All static resources for OHIF Viewer are served up by `nginx` when a matching route for that resource is requested

 ## Getting Started